Billy Whitford – NAC Executive Director

 Erich Hanxleden – Assistant Varsity Boys Coach, Assistant Novice Boy’s Coach

-Erich is beginning his second year coaching at The Newport Aquatic Center.
+Erich has been coaching at The Newport Aquatic Center since 2017.
 He first began rowing at Orange Coast College and then at The University of Wisconsin where he competed on the United States U23 squad at the 2010 U23 World Championships in the 2X.
 With the persuasion of his friend, Coach Nick D’Antoni, Erich started coaching competitively for 5 years for Long Beach Jr. Crew.
 Erich coached multiple Southwest Regional Championships and multiple US Rowing Youth National Championship with winning squads on both men’s and women’s programs.
 Erich continues to row and train here at The NAC when he is not coaching he loves to surf and ride horses.

 Garrett Pickard – Head Varsity Girl’s Coach

-The NAC is excited to announce that Garrett Pickard will be joining the Junior Rowing girl’s coaching staff.
+The NAC has been excited to have Garrett Pickard as the head Varsity Coach for the Junior Rowing Girl’s coaching staff.
 Garrett has a long history with the NAC, starting in junior high school paddling outriggers and then as a junior rower in high school.
 He experienced great successes as a junior rower including winning the Youth National Championships in the Lightweight 8+, leading his team as Varsity captain to a points trophy at Southwest Regionals, and taking 3rd place at Youth Nationals in the Varsity 4+.

 After graduating high school, Garrett attended Orange Coast College where he continued to succeed in his rowing career by winning WIRA championships in both the Freshman 8+ and Varsity 8+.
 While at OCC, Garrett coached the NAC novice boys from 2010 -2013 and led them to many podium finishes at Southwest Regionals.
 After OCC Garrett continued his education at University of Washington and rowed with the varsity team the year they swept the IRA National Championship.